joeyklee/geosandbox/README.md

 ## Part I: The GeoSandBox

-Please go to the [GeoSandBox](http://joeyklee.github.io/geosandbox/)
+Please go to the [GeoSandBox](http://joeyklee.github.io/geosandbox/).
+We will go through the [hello leaflet.js!](https://joeyklee.github.io/geosandbox/hello-leaflet.html) and the [hello turf.js!](https://joeyklee.github.io/geosandbox/hello-turf.html).
+Depending on the comfort level of the group with the material, we can continue playing with these lessons or move on to Part II.

 ## Part II: Your own experimental mini map drawing app